 xcrun --find gcc

-If Command Line Utilities is installed, the response is:
+If Command Line Utilities are installed, the response would be:

 /Library/Developer/CommandLineTools/usr/bin/gcc